pensjonatus/flash-fiction/blog/where-is-my-mind-the-real-story.md

 ---
-title: 'Where Is My Mind (The Real Story)'
+title: Where Is My Mind (The Real Story)
 date: '2012-07-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The real story is too scary to tell, so let us assume that Mark was sitting at a